 "I have the unique opportunity to teach at the school that I attended as a student.
 As a teacher at Community Middle School and now at Community Elementary, I have observed and experienced the same caring and supportive environment that I remember experiencing when I sat on the other side of the desk.
 'Community' has always been an apt description of our schools, and I trust that will continue to be the case."

 Keith Wortham, Community Elementary School

 "I have been proud to call Harris Middle School my education home for the past 35 years.
 Even though the challenges we face in helping young people have changed over the years, this school's commitment to excellence hasn't wavered.
 I am also happy to say that I have many great friends who are Bedford County educators."

-Jon Brock, Harris Middle School
+Jon Brock, Retired, Harris Middle School

 "I have had the unique opportunity to shape and educate students at Southside School, my former elementary school, for many years.
 I absolutely love my job!
 Our faculty works together to create a productive, positive, and rewarding atmosphere.
 Throughout my career, the administration and school board have been dedicated to providing the best for teachers and students.
 At the end of my teaching career, I will have no regrets of teaching in Bedford County!"